 The UPSC conducts Central Armed Police Exam to recruit candidates for the Border Security Force (BSF), Central Reserve Police Force (CRPF), Central Industry Security Force (CISF), Indo- Tibetan Boarder Police ( ITBP) and Sashastra Seema Bal (SSB).
 Females cannot apply for BSF and ITBP.

 Candidates should match the physical standards as prescribed by the UPSC.

 Graduate from a recognised university or equivalent.

-To apply for the Central Armed Police Exam, minimum age is 20 years and maximum age is 25 years.
-There is no limit for the number of attempts.
+To apply for the Central Armed Police Exam, the minimum age is 20 years and the maximum age is 25 years.
+There is no limit to the number of attempts.